jakewalsh90/Terraform-Azure/README.md

 ### :arrow_right: GitHub Actions

-These projects can be deployed easily using GitHub Actions - for a full guide, please see [here](https://github.com/jakewalsh90/Terraform-Azure/tree/main/GitHub-Actions-Deployment).
+These projects can be deployed using GitHub Actions - for a full guide, please see [here](https://github.com/jakewalsh90/Terraform-Azure/tree/main/GitHub-Actions-Deployment).

+### :arrow_right: Terraform Cloud

+These projects can be deployed using Terraform Cloud - for a pre-requisite guide, please see [here](https://github.com/jakewalsh90/Terraform-Azure/tree/main/Terraform-Cloud-Deployment).

 ### :arrow_right: Manual Deployment